 3.4 Quorum.
 At the annual meeting, the presence of two-thirds of the board members constitutes a quorum.

 3.5 Action by vote.
 Each member shall have one vote when a quorum is present at any general membership meeting.
 The Board of Directors is authorized to call for an electronic proxy vote of the membership.

 1.1 Officers.
 Officers will include: President, Vice President, Secretary, and Treasurer

-1.1.1 the current president may choose to invite immediate past president to serve on the board in an advisory capacity to the president and to the board for a two-year term concurrent with the president.
+1.1.1 The current president may choose to invite the immediate past president to serve on the board in an advisory capacity to the president and to the board for a two-year term concurrent with the president.
 This is a non-voting role.

-1.3 Terms.
-The Directors and Officers shall be elected by the members for term of two years.
-The Officers shall be elected in alternating years from the Directors.
-The term of office of all Officers and Directors shall start on July1st.
+1.2.1 Terms.
+The Directors and Officers shall be elected by the members for terms of two years.
+The term of office of all elected Officers and Directors shall start on July 1st.

 a) conduct routine business

 1.3 Board Officer Eligibility: Candidates for board officers must have actively served as a member of the Board of Directors for at least one full year within five (5) years prior to the current election.

 1.4 Board Appointments: At any time when the maximum number of Board of Directors has not been met, the Board may appoint additional METAA members to serve on the Board.
 Members thusly appointed, will have voting rights on the Board.
 Each appointment may be 1 or 2 years, as proposed by the board at the time of the vote.